top of page

 Erika Zazzu

 Some of us were forged with antennae instead of skin.
-We walk into a room and before anyone speaks, we can taste the weather of the place.
-A flicker in someone’s eyes, a hitch in someone’s breath, a silence too sharp… and suddenly our own body is humming with something that isn’t ours and we feel tense.
+We walk into a room and, before anyone speaks, we can taste the atmosphere.
+A flicker in someone’s eyes, a hitch in their breath, a silence too sharp… suddenly, our own bodies hum with something that isn’t ours, and we feel tense.

-If you were sensitive too then it can feel even more intense! here’s the kicker—when you’re always scanning the emotional landscape, you stop hearing your own footsteps and then the feelings blur.
+If you were sensitive too, then it can feel even more intense!
+Here’s the kicker—when you’re always scanning the emotional landscape, you stop hearing your own footsteps, and the feelings blur.
 Yours, theirs, the group tension, the anxieties of Tesco on a busy Saturday… it all seeps in.

 The Cost of Constant Attunement